 2. Within biosafety, surgical assistant robots could be used in high containment facilities for large animal autopsies.
 This would significantly reduce the risk of exposure to potentially hazardous biological agents.

 3. For a BSL2 Cell and Gene therapy labs, a closed barrier system for cell expansion and incubation, operated either by robots or remotely by an operator, would again reduce the risk of human error and operator exposure to potent substances.
 Simultaneously, from a GMP perspective, this also protects the product.

-Clearly there is room for further innovation and development, but this ongoing technological revolution has the potential to significantly influence biosafety and GMP.
-Ultimately, it should drive us towards fully closed, automated and integrated processes with reduced or removed direct operator interaction.
+Clearly there is room for further innovation and development, but this ongoing technological revolution has the potential to influence biosafety and GMP significantly.
+Ultimately, it should drive us towards fully closed, automated, and integrated processes with reduced or removed direct operator interaction.

 Six steps to a proactive approach: Biosafety 2.0

 Considering the main pillars of future biosafety, six core steps towards Biosafety 2.0 include: